alex-esc/posts/_posts/2019-03-06-new-comments.md

 title: "Reddit as a comment section."
 ---

-This blog now features comments!
-If you'd like to ask me anything about any given blog post you can now write it as a comment on their own reddit post.
+This blog now features comments! <!--more--> If you'd like to ask me anything about any given blog post you can now write it as a comment on their own reddit post.

 Blog posts that invite or incentive comments will get their own reddit, since I try to avoid clutter on the site not all blog posts will get a comment section, only the ones I consider "comment friendly" will get official comments since day one.